vinthony/ghost-free-shadow-removal/README.md

 --use_da 0.5 # the percentage of synthesized dataset
 ```
 ### 3. Training on SRD dataset
-Download and unzip the `SRD` dataset from source.
+Download and unzip the `SRD` dataset from the source.
 Reorganizing the dataset as described above.
 ```
 python train_sr.py \
 --task YOUR_TASK_NAME \